 In my efforts to improve my life, I’m paying attention to my thoughts, feelings and actions.
 In doing so, I’m also paying attention to the things that build resilience in my thoughts, bolster my feelings and lead me to take actions that result in the creation of my dream life – my big happy life.

-This morning whilst out on my run, I listened to “Take control of your life” by Mel Robbins and heard these two statements.
+Recently, as I listened to the audiobook, “Take Control of your Life” by Mel Robbins, I heard these two phrases:

 Who I was does not dictate who I am and who I am becoming.